nowarp/blueprint-misti/README.md

 ## Getting Started

+1. [Install Soufflé](https://souffle-lang.github.io/install) to use all detectors provided by Misti.

-Add this plugin to the `package.json` of your Blueprint project by running:
+2. Add this plugin as a dependency of your Blueprint project:
 ```bash
 yarn add @tact-lang/compiler
 yarn add @nowarp/blueprint-misti
 ```

-Then, add this configuration to `blueprint.config.ts`:
+3. Add this configuration to `blueprint.config.ts`:
 ```ts
 import { MistiPlugin } from '@nowarp/blueprint-misti';
 export const config = {